lumol-org/lumol/doc/src/input/potentials.md

 ## Table interpolation

-Another way to compute a potential is to pre-compute it on a regularly spaced grid, and then to interpolate values for points in the grid.
+Another way to compute a potential is to compute it on a regularly spaced grid, and then to interpolate values for points in the grid.
 In some cases, this can be faster than recomputing the function every time.